thuc248997/FocusPlan/README.md

 - Tasks are stored in AsyncStorage (`src/storage/taskStorage.ts`), so they are available offline.
 - Google access tokens are persisted with SecureStore (`src/storage/tokenStorage.ts`).
 Tokens are refreshed on demand by re-running the OAuth flow when they expire.
 - When you add a task while signed in, FocusPlan creates a Google Calendar event immediately.
 Otherwise you can tap **Sync** later from the task list.
+- Calendar events honor the start and end times you set on each task (defaulting to one hour when the end time is omitted).

 ## Verification checklist